Our hearts are with the victims of the Los Angeles fires. We pray for our first responders and fire teams as they battle to contain the devastation.

 • The California Restitution Fund

-The speaker also notes that every person convicted of a DUI contributes $150 to the state's victim restitution fund, even when the DUI offense did not involve an injured victim.
+Every person convicted of a DUI contributes $150 to the state's victim restitution fund, even when the DUI offense did not involve an injured victim.
 That fund helps compensate eligible victims of crime.

 Can the Fees Be Negotiated?

-According to the information provided, the mandatory fines and assessments generally are not negotiable.
+The mandatory fines and assessments generally are not negotiable.

 DUI Costs Can Continue to Increase